Alpine Linux

-Alpine Linux is a Linux distribution designed to be small, simple, and secure.
-It uses musl, BusyBox, and OpenRC instead of the more commonly used glibc, GNU Core Utilities, and systemd.
-This makes Alpine one of few Linux distributions not to be based on the GNU Core Utilities or glibc.
+Alpine Linux is a Linux distribution "designed for power users who appreciate security, simplicity and resource efficiency".
+It uses musl, BusyBox, and OpenRC instead of glibc, GNU Core Utilities, and systemd, respectively.
+This makes Alpine one of the few Linux distributions not to be based on systemd.
 For security, Alpine compiles all user-space binaries as position-independent executables with stack-smashing protection.

-Because of its small size and rapid startup, it is commonly used in containers providing quick boot-up times, on virtual machines as well as on real hardware in embedded devices, such as routers, servers and NAS.
+Because of its small size and rapid startup, it is commonly used in containers providing quick boot-up times, on virtual machines (e.g., OS-level virtualization) as well as on real hardware in embedded devices, such as routers, servers and NAS.

 History

-Originally, Alpine Linux began as an embedded-first distribution for devices such as wireless routers, based on Gentoo Linux, inspired by GNAP and the Bering-uClibc branch of the LEAF Project.
+Originally, Alpine Linux began as an embedded-first distribution for devices such as wireless routers, based on Gentoo Linux, inspired by GNAP (Note: Gentoo Network Appliance, a discontinued derivative of Gentoo Linux) and the Bering-uClibc branch of the LEAF Project.
 Founder Natanael Copa has said that the name was chosen as a backronym for "A Linux-Powered Network Engine" or some such similar phrase, but that the exact phrase has since been forgotten.

-Alpine's package management system, the Alpine Package Keeper (apk), (Note: Not to be confused with the apk file format used by Android) was originally a collection of shell scripts but was later rewritten in C. The aim of this package manager is to achieve a high install and update speed, which it does by writing new data directly in-place into the operating system's file system, rather than employing caching or compression.
+Alpine's package management system, the Alpine Package Keeper (apk), (Note: Not to be confused with the apk file format used by Android) was originally a collection of shell scripts but was later rewritten in C..
+APKv3 began being shipped by default in Alpine Linux v3.23 in December 2025.

 In 2014, Alpine Linux switched from uClibc to musl as its C standard library.

-A PaX hardened kernel was included in the default distribution to aid in reducing the impact of exploits and vulnerabilities, but Alpine's maintainers chose to discontinue this support due to the PaX patch no longer being made publicly available.
-Alpine still uses a hardened toolchain and position-independent executables to minimize the potential for stack-based attacks, but is now based on the standard long term stable distribution of the Linux kernel.